usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-1/Sprint-3/Digital Service Tech Bootcamp.md

 Understanding key concepts like security compliance, identity and access management (IAM), vulnerability management, and security incident and event management (SIEM) is foundational to aligning acquisitions with agency cybersecurity goals and legal mandates.

-### Cybersecurity in the current federal procurement context:
+### Cybersecurity in the current federal procurement context

 Several federal initiatives define how agencies must secure digital systems and software: